Learn about free on-demand learning

 The best care starts with the best information

 Choosing Rheumatology could be one the best decisions you’ll ever make!
 As a rheumatologist, you can look forward to developing genuine long-term friendships with your patients, take part in exciting research opportunities and enjoy time with your family and loved ones.
 What’s more - you will be happy in your profession.
 Read why others chose rheumatology as their specialty.
-For the past five years, rheumatologists have ranked in the top five among the happiest specialist according to Medscape’s lifestyle reports.
+For several years, rheumatologists have ranked in the top five among the happiest specialist according to Medscape’s lifestyle reports.

 I decided to become a rheumatologist the beginning of my fourth year of medical school.
 I had just completed my cardiology rotation and every patient had chest pain.
 Cardiologists were most excited by the unusual patient with rheumatic fever or systemic lupus erythematosus.
 I realized that the interesting patients for the other internal medicine subspecialties were those with rheumatic diseases.
 My rheumatology professors were great teachers, but they were honest.
 They were willing to admit that a host of questions remained to be answered.
 I was intrigued by a subspecialty that did not have all the answers, where a young investigator could make a contribution.
 While a number of major advances have been made in rheumatology over the last five years, a number of questions remain unanswered.
 Thus, the possibilities for a young physician to make a major advance in the field are as great now as they were then.